James Blackman: Professional career

+Miami Dolphins

 On April 29, 2023, Blackman signed with the Miami Dolphins as an undrafted free agent.
-He was waived on August 7, 2023.
-He was re-signed by the Dolphins on August 21, 2023.
-Blackman was then waived again as part of final roster cuts on August 28, 2023.
+He was waived by the Dolphins on August 7.
+Blackman was re-signed by the Dolphins on August 21.
+Blackman was then waived again as a part of final roster cuts on August 28.

+Orlando Pirates

+On April 2, 2026, Blackman signed with the Orlando Pirates of the Indoor Football League (IFL).